rackerlabs/design-system/_component_design/checkboxes.md

 ### Error

-An error state can apply to checkboxes when the user selects, de-selects, and hovers over a checkbox.
+An error state can apply to checkboxes when the user selects, deselects, and hovers over a checkbox.

-See [focus states]({{site.baseURL}}/style/focus-states.html), for guidance in constructing in focus checkboxes in an error state.
+See [focus states]({{site.baseURL}}/style/focus-states.html) for guidance in constructing focused checkboxes in an error state.

 {% endcolumn %}